 5. Rent a bike and ride to the Cascine

 Florence is a fairly bike-friendly city, so much so that when I started biking in London I completely forgot that bikers have to follow rules and make an effort to avoid getting run over.
-Anyways, anyone can rent bikes for pretty cheap in Florence, from Piazza Santa Croce or outside of Santa Maria Novella station, just look for the purple bikes.
-Once you have your bici head over to the Arno river and ride towards and then past the station, and within a few minutes you’ll be at the Cascine, a big green park with plenty of space for riding.
+Anyways, anyone can rent bikes for pretty cheap in Florence, I usually grab mine from Tuscany Cycle on Via Ghibellina.
+Once you have your bici (bike in Italian) head over to the Arno river and ride towards and then past the station, and within a few minutes you’ll be at the Cascine, a big green park with plenty of space for riding.

 6. Grab an aperitivo